qxcodefup/arcade/base/0179/Readme.md

 ### Ação

-faça um programa para imprimir o id do aluno com a maior nota.
+Faça um programa para imprimir o id do aluno com a maior nota.

 ### Entrada e Saida